poolifier/poolifier/benchmarks/README.md

   - [threadwork](https://github.com/kevlened/threadwork): removed because unmaintained since more than 3 years.
   - [microjob](https://github.com/wilk/microjob): removed because unmaintained since more than 5 years.
   - [threads.js](https://github.com/andywer/threads.js/): removed because not a threads pool.

+> :warning: **We would need funds to run our benchmarks more often and on Cloud VMs, please consider to sponsor this project**

 ### Internal